Stay in Range: Deeper Into Bulletproofs

 Breaking our secret number into bits#

-The key trick in Bulletproofs range proofs is bit decomposition.
+The key trick in Bulletproofs range proofs is bit decomposition, breaking a secret number into its individual bits.

 We represent the secret value vv as a sum of its bits.